-The Carnic Alps of Southern Austria and Northern Italy represent one of the very few places in the world in which an almost continuous fossiliferous sequence of Palaeozoic age has been preserved.
-They extend in a W-E-direction for over 140 km from Sillian in Tyrol to Arnoldstein in central Carinthia.
-Continuing into the Western Karawanken Alps the Variscan sequence is almost completely covered by rocks of Triassic age.
+The Carnic Alps of Southern Austria and Northern Italy represent one of the very few places in the world in which an almost continuous fossiliferous sequence of Palaeozoic age has been preserved (Fig. 1).
+They extend in a W-Edirection for over 140 km from Sillian in Tyrol to Arnoldstein in central Carinthia.
+Continuing into the Western Karawanken Alps, the Variscan sequence is almost completely covered by rocks of Triassic age.
 Further in the east, however, Lower Palaeozoic rocks are excellently exposed in the Seeberg area of the Eastern Karawanken Alps south of Klagenfurt, the capital of Carinthia.
-Differing from the Carnic Alps, in this region the Lower Palaeozoic strata are distributed on either side of the Periadriatic Line (Gailtal Fault) which separates the Southern and the Central or Northern Alps (Fig. 2).
-These rocks have been subdivided into a northern and a southern domain, respectively.
-The latter extends beyond the state border to northern Slovenia.
+Differing from the Carnic Alps, in this region the Lower Palaeozoic strata are distributed on either side of the Periadriatic Fault (Gailtal Fault) which sep-

-Fig. 2.
-Main occurrences of fossiliferous Palaeozoic rocks in the Eastern and Southern Alps (PL = Periadriatic Line, Nö = Carboniferous of Nötsch).
+Main occurrences of fossiliferous Palaeozoic rocks in the Eastern and Southern Alps (A = Austria, CH = Switzerland, CZ = Czech Republic, D = Germany, H = Hungary, I = Italy, SK = Slovakia, SLO = Slovenia, PL = Periadriatic Fault, Nö = Carboniferous of Nötsch).